Do you know that there is more to your menstrual cycle than the monthly bleeding?

 Uterine fibroids, uterine cancer, pelvic inflammatory disease (PID), polycystic ovarian syndrome (PCOS), endometriosis are some female reproductive health problems that can disturb your menstrual cycle.

 To an extent, what’s normal in your menstrual cycle may not be so in other women.
-It is still of importance to track your menstrual cycle in order to notice any sign of related health issues.
+It is still of importance to track your menstrual cycle to notice any sign of related health issues.

 So, tell us.